 |Non-Patoshi and Patoshi||72||1079 s|

 You can see that the average timestamps deltas (when timestamps are inverted) largely differ between Patoshi and non-Patoshi blocks.
 I realized in 2019 this was far from normal, but I waited for somebody else to notice the oddity.
-Well, it seems that few people reads my post until the end 🙂 But one person (that preferred to remain anonymous) detected the anomaly and discovered that the culprit was Patoshi’s timestamps.
+In 2014, I published about the strange timestamp gaps.
+Well, it seems that few people reads my post until the end 🙂 Only one person (that preferred to remain anonymous) also detected the anomaly in Patoshi’s timestamps.
 Now enough time has passed, and still I don’t have a good explanation for the strange way Patoshi timestamped his blocks.
 Therefore in this post I will expand that research so that more people can think on this.
 I’ll also summarize possible (some maybe surprising) explanations.
 This is yet another mystery about Patoshi blocks, and I only pretend to leave you with more questions than answers.

 Let’s begin with an histogram of how timestamps differences (or “deltas”) are distributed between consecutive blocks in the first 50K blocks, when none of the blocks belong to the Patoshi pattern.
 In the X-axis we show buckets of 10 seconds each, so the labels on the X-axis show time in seconds divided by 10.
 In the Y-axis, we show the number of events counted for that slot.

 Curved traced by the bar graph looks like an exponential distribution, as it should.
 There curve may not be a perfect exponential, as distributed timestamps are not fetched from an unique global clock, and also timestamps in nodes are not updated in a continued basis during mining, but only every few seconds.
 Nevertheless the graph looks as one would expect, and the average timestamp delta is 654 seconds.

 Now let’s look what happens between Patoshi blocks: